0xSero/partisia-docs/docs/node-operations/reader-node-on-vps.md

 Save the file by pressing `CTRL+O` and then `ENTER` and then `CTRL+X`.
 Keep an eye on the indentation since YAML is whitespace sensitive, and it won't work if the indentation is off.

-You don't yet have access to the Partisia container repository, so you first need to log in.

 ### The `node-register.sh` script

 The `node-register.sh` script will help you generate a valid node configuration file.